8 Big Decorating Ideas for Small Dining Rooms

 3. Mirror, Mirror On The Wall

 You’d be surprised at the effect a mirror can have on opening up your space.
-Even if it’s only a reflection, the appearance that the room is twice as big as it is can work wonders.
-It also looks less intimidating than a blank wall.
+Even if it’s only a reflection, the appearance that the room is twice as big can work wonders.
+To further enhance this tip consider the placement of lighting as mirrors reflect light.
+By placing a table lamp or floor lamp nearby, you can cast a warming glow that will further enhance the mood and openness of the room.

 4. Simple Window Decorations

 In a small space, you want to go minimalist with your designs.
-Large, ornate window frames, curtains, and other decor can look overwhelming.
-You should instead go with simple lines and panels.
+Large, ornate window frames, curtains, and other decor items can create unnecessary clutter and hinder as opposed to enhance the room's design.
+When picking your furniture pieces online, look for simple clean lines that highlight exceptional craftmanship as opposed to ornate features - let the design do all the talking for you.

 5. Choose Minimalist Furniture